 You don't have to ban your favorite childhood snacks once you go vegan.
 Fruit Roll-Ups, Gushers, and Fruit By the Foot are all vegan-friendly, letting you relive the '90s anytime your heart desires.
 Instead of using gelatin, they contain corn syrup, sugar, and artificial colors.

 Stretchy Airheads seem like they'd be made up of gelatin, right?
 Lucky for your sweet tooth, they're not.
 You can eat every flavor of the regular bars, from watermelon and blue raspberry to "white mystery."
 Just avoid Airheads Bites, which contain gelatin, beeswax, and shellac—none of which are vegan-friendly.

-If you're in need of crackers to go with your vegan cheese, pick up some Wheat Thins.
+If you need crackers to go with your vegan cheese, pick up some Wheat Thins.
 The Original, Sundried Tomato & Basil, and Sweet Onion varieties are all completely vegan, letting you get your snack on essentially anywhere.
 Because what store doesn't carry this classic option?

 You'll never run out of candy options, thanks to Twizzlers.
 It's not just the classic red twists that are completely vegan—it's all of them.
 Every product is free of gelatin and any other animal product, meaning you can enjoy every flavor of the licorice candy.
 That includes Rainbow and Creamsicle Dreamsicle, the Pull 'n' Peel, the Nibs, and even the Filled Twists.

 Frosted Pop-Tarts, complete with colorful sprinkles, are unfortunately not vegan, because they contain dairy.
 But there's good news: The unfrosted varieties don't contain any animal products.
 That means you can enjoy the unfrosted strawberry, blueberry, and brown sugar cinnamon options for breakfast worry-free.